bevy-cheatbook/bevy-cheatbook/src/pitfalls/split-borrows.md

         let thing = &mut *thing;
 ```

+Note that this line triggers [change detection](../programming/change-detection.md).
+Even if you don't modify the data afterwards, the component gets marked as changed.

 ## Explanation

 Bevy typically gives you access to your data via special wrapper types